TommasoFioratti/LSTM_initialization/README.md

 # ML-CFM
-This repository contains materials on the initialization of weights in Deep-NN I collected during my internship at CFM
+This repository contains the work I have done at CFM on the initialization of parameters of LSTM-RNN